Medium modifications to jet angularities using SCET with Glauber gluons: Jet angularity Distributions in the medium

-There is another subtlety that one needs to care about while studying jets in heavy ion collision~\cite{Rajagopal:2016uip}.
-The jet energy loss mechanisms in the medium is different from vacuum due to additional interactions that jet partons undergo with thermal constituents.
+Jet energy loss in the medium is larger than in vacuum due to the interactions that jet partons undergo with the thermal constituents, leading to additional out-of-cone radiation.
 This implies that a jet measured in a given $p_T$ range can have contributions from various higher $p_T$ initiated jets that have lost a sufficient amount of energy~\cite{Brewer:2020tbb,Brewer:2020chg}.
-For instance, a high $p_T$ jet can loose a large fraction of its energy and therefore can migrate to the observed bin.
-Moreover, a slightly larger $p_T$ jet can lose a small fraction of energy and ends up within the same observed $p_T$ bin.
+For instance, a high $p_T$ jet can lose a substantial fraction of its energy and therefore can migrate to the observed bin.
+Moreover, a jet initiated by a parton with slightly larger $p_T$, that lost only a small fraction of the energy, can end up within the same observed $p_T$ bin.
+This effect needs to be included while comparing jet substructure observables in heavy-ion collisions with $\rm pp$ collisions~\cite{Rajagopal:2016uip}.

-In this paper, we estimate this energy loss by computing the average out-of-cone radiation\footnote{We would like to point out that the energy loss computed in this manner is an averaged quantity which only depends on the $p_T$ of the initiating parton and the jet cone size $R$.
-However, a more realistic estimation of this quantity on a jet-by-jet basis may require detailed knowledge of the jet direction and path length in the medium that go into the splitting functions of \eq{eq:CohRadSX1}.
-A detailed investigation in this direction is interesting and will be explored in future.} as~\cite{Chien:2015hda}

-where $\epsilon_{q,g}$ is the energy loss for a quark (gluon) initiated jet and $R_0 \sim {\cal O}(1)$. {A similar idea has also been proposed in Ref.~\cite{Brewer:2018dfs}.
-Having these expressions, we obtain 10-12\% and 25-30\% energy loss for quark-initiated jet and gluon-initiated jets with $p_T$ range $40-60$\,\!
-GeV and $R=0.4$.
-One can use a similar expression to compute the jet energy loss in the case of vacuum by appropriately replacing the medium splitting functions with the vacuum ones.
-For the $p_T \sim 40-60$ GeV and $R=0.4$, this qualitatively estimate 5\%/12\% energy loss for quark/gluon-initiated jets~\cite{Dasgupta:2014yra}.
-Below we discuss the effect of medium modifications on differential angularity distributions for various jet cone size, jet $p_T$ and centrality.